Hillsboro loses against Blue Lions

 Hillsboro punted on their first drive of the third quarter, and the Indians’ defense came back by forcing a fumble, with Shawn Hottinger recovering the football.

 The Indians took advantage of the Washington turnover, because the Indians scored a touchdown on the ensuing drive, with quarterback Mason Dumpert rushing two yards on second-and-goal for the touchdown with 6:10 left in the third.
-Dumpert passed to Captain, converting the two-point play, leaving the Indians down by only two points at 16-14.
+Dumpert passed to Landon Jordan, converting the two-point play, leaving the Indians down by only two points at 16-14.

 Washington responded by eventually reaching the end zone for a third time in the game.
 On this drive, there was an 11-yard pass from Coffman to Osborne on the first play, later followed by a 10-yard run by Coffman, a play that also included the offsetting personal fouls, that put the Blue Lions on the HHS 34-yard line for a third down play.